Petite Princess Yucie: Plot summary

-Petite Princess Yucie follows the adventures of country-girl Yucie as she is admitted by chance to the prestigious Princess Academy, where the daughters of royalty and nobles attend to learn magic, dance, etiquette, defense, art and music.
-There, she experiences many things in her quest to collect the "fragments" of the Eternal Tiara in hopes that she may become the legendary Platinum Princess, who is chosen every 1,000 years.
-Yucie, along with the four other Princess candidates who are initially her rivals but are won over by her offer of friendship, must grow in heart—if not in height—to become worthy of the Tiara.
-Yucie is a spunky heroine who is a genius of smiles, and who, despite her common lifestyle, is actually the daughter of a noble and former hero who has retreated from courtly life and lives in the countryside.
-She was discovered as a baby when Gunbard, the former Hero found her in the middle of a battle.
+Country-girl Yucie is admitted by chance to the prestigious Princess Academy, where the daughters of royalty and nobles attend to learn magic, dance, etiquette, defense, art and music.
+She embarks on a quest to collect the "fragments" of the Eternal Tiara in hopes that she may become the legendary Platinum Princess, who is chosen every 1,000 years.
+Yucie, along with the four other rivaling Princess candidates, must grow in heart to become worthy of the Tiara.
+Yucie is a spunky heroine who, despite her common lifestyle, is actually the daughter of a noble and former hero who has retreated from courtly life and lives in the countryside.
+She was discovered as a baby when Gunbard, the former Hero, found her during a battle.

 The fragments take the form of Crystal Flowers and are scattered throughout the five worlds; Human, Demon, Heaven, Spirit, and Fairy.
-Strangely enough, the five candidates Yucie, Glenda, Elmina, Cocoloo and Beth are representatives of these five existing worlds in this story's universe.
-As the legend goes, once the Eternal Tiara is complete, it will select the Princess from the worthy candidates and can grant her one wish.
-Unknown to the candidates and the viewers, until almost the very end, is the sad history of the Eternal Tiara and the inevitable fate of the Platinum Princess and all the other candidates.
+Strangely enough, the five candidates Yucie, Glenda, Elmina, Cocoloo and Beth are representatives of these five existing worlds.
+As the legend goes, once the Eternal Tiara is complete, it will select the Princess from the worthy candidates and grant her one wish.

-Blindly pursuing what is her heart's lifelong desire, to finally grow up and be treated and respected like an adult, Yucie must prove her worthiness to the Tiara and sets out to do many odd jobs as part of the academy's special Curriculum (NOTE: community service) for the candidates, such as tending flowers, babysitting a giant fluff ball, helping to run an old church, helping to run a bakery, and overseeing a kindergarten picnic.
-Each task seems easy at first but problems abound in every episode.
-The girls must overcome all obstacles and complete their tasks, no matter how daunting, in their petite bodies.
-The viewers later discover that all the candidates are under the same 10-year-old "curse" and their rivalry quickly turns into admiration for one another's determination in reaching their common goal.
+Blindly pursuing her lifelong desire to grow up and be treated like an adult, Yucie must prove her worthiness to the Tiara and sets out to do community service as part of the academy's special Curriculum for the candidates, such as tending flowers, babysitting a giant fluff ball, helping to run an old church, helping to run a bakery, and overseeing a kindergarten picnic.
+Each task seems easy at first, but problems abound.
+It is later discovered that all the candidates are under the same 10-year-old "curse" and their rivalry quickly turns into admiration for one another's determination in reaching their common goal.
 Yucie and her friends each have a reason for desperately wanting to become the Platinum Princess.